amcneil36/amcneil36.github.io/blogs/object-graph-construction-recommendations.md

 Now our Foo class is more re-usable.
 We are passing in the interface through the constructor so the consumer can choose any implementation of the DatabaseAuthenticator interface they want.
 Furthermore, they can potentially use subclassing on any implementations of the interface provided that the implementation is not a final class.
 Consumers can switch which implementation of DatabaseAuthenticator they use without a non-passive change being made to Foo.
 Our Foo class is also much more simple now.
 It doesn't need to know how to create a DatabaseAuthenticator.

 ### When using dependency injection, where do all of our objects get instantiated?
 We could keep having our classes ask for the consumer to pass in the dependencies they need instead of having our classes internally instantiate the dependencies they need.
 But if we keep doing this, we need these dependencies to get instantiated somewhere, right?
 Where do these dependencies all get instantiated?
-Ideally, they would get instantiated as close to the entry-point of the application as possible.
+Ideally, they would get instantiated as close to the entry point of the application as possible.

 Suppose we create all of our objects at the entry point of the application.
 This means that all of our other classes will be very re-usable and are going to have less logic in them since they are not concerned about creational logic.
-Our entry-point will have a bunch of dependencies hard-coded with new operators though.
-Doesn't that mean that consumers calling into our entry-point are now coupled to implementation details and have lost re-usability?
+Our entry point will have a bunch of dependencies hard-coded with new operators though.
+Doesn't that mean that consumers calling into our entry point are now coupled to implementation details and have lost re-usability?
 No. An entry point is where the application starts.
 Nothing calls into it.
 If something did, then it wouldn't be an entry point.

-#### Some objects cannot get instantiated at the entry-point of our application due to having constructor arguments not known at compile time
+#### Some objects cannot get instantiated at the entry point of our application due to having constructor arguments not known at compile time
 Let's say there is a PersonRepository class that inserts someone's name into the database.
 ```
 public class PersonRepository {